 It’s important to know that if you file a lawsuit, many of your preexisting conditions will become relevant information.
 As such, the defense attorney will have the right to access your medical bills and records from the preexisting conditions.
 This may feel like a personal attack, but it’s a part of their job.
 They need to see what your conditions were like before the wreck in order to see how they were changed because of your new injuries.

 Every case is different, and the insurance company will do anything they can to poke holes in yours.
-Whether you go to the hospital right away or wait a few days to see if the pain resolves on its own, they’ll argue that you did the wrong thing.
+Whether you go to the hospital right away, or wait a few days to see if the pain resolves on its own, they’ll argue that you did the wrong thing or went to see the wrong doctor.
 Don’t let them fool you!
 If you stay consistent, diligent, and focused on your recovery, then everything should be well supported and ready for your attorney to fight on your behalf.

 If you have questions, don’t be afraid to ask!
 It’s your case and your body.
 Your attorney will guide you through the process, but you’re in charge!